roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Jean ****** byJust_Plain_Bob© I saw the couple back in the dark corner acting like they were out for a quiet evening together, but they were anything but.
+I saw the couple back in the dark corner acting like they were out for a quiet evening together, but they were anything but.
 They had followed us in, taken a seat where they could watch us and hadn't taken their eyes off of us since we sat down.
 The might as well have been wearing signs that said "Private Detectives at Work."
 The 'us' they were watching?
 Me and my secretary Kathy.

  Actually Kathy was more of a personal assistant than a secretary and she always traveled with me when I went out of town on business.
 My wife's boyfriend thought that Kathy was much more and he was trying to find out for sure.
 He was trying to get information that he could give to Jean so she could divorce me and get a big pot of money.
 She obviously hasn't told him why she can't do that.